jj101k/promise-stateful-lazy-loader/README.md

 You can also set it to `-1` if you want to come back and call `.activate()` yourself at some point, eg. if there's a very convoluted set of conditions after which calling the loader will be valid.

+### Different kinds of state tracking

+There are two simple ways to track state:

+1. Rewrite the object in-place.
+This is, in practice, the Observer pattern; it's heavier but will report every change from first modification
+2. Wrap around the object with another - the Proxy pattern used for observation.
+   This is lighter but can only affect callers which are actually using the proxy.

+There's a key functional difference between the two, which is that anything the object prepares to do to _itself_ before it's proxy-wrapped isn't ever going to be known to the proxy, and that's a problem if you want any enumeration the proxy does not to trigger any actions, which is the case here.

+There are a couple of workarounds you can apply: either set the delay to `-1`, accepting that it probably will be evaluated before there's any demand, or set the delay to `null` and call `activate()` later.